br197/portfolio-broundtree/docs/assignments/assignment2.md

 13. Upvoting

-Users can upvote questions to make relatble questions more visible in discussion threads and can upvote resources as well to indicate how helpful the resource is.
+Users can upvote questions to make relatable questions more visible in discussion threads and can upvote resources as well to indicate how helpful the resource is.

 14. Discussion Threads